Mottos of Francoist Spain: Significance of the tripartite motto

 Many Francoist slogans were purposely designed to be tripartite mottos in clear reference to religious symbolism (the Holy Trinity: the Father, the Son and the Holy Spirit).
 This implicitly compares Spain to the defining characteristics of the Roman Catholic Church; "Catholic" (meaning universal), "Apostolic" (meaning chosen) and "Roman" (meaning united).
 These comparisons must be viewed in the context of National Catholicism, an essential aspect to the Francoist ideology.
 Although National Catholicism was not a key component of Falangist ideology (and was sometimes even opposed by the Falangists), it was used by the Falange as a rhetorical device.

 Throughout history, ideas and concepts have often been incorporated into and expressed as tripartite mottos.
 It is believed that this occurrence originated with Indo-European populations, who worshipped three gods as one.
-The social classes of these populations were also split into three categories, in a similar way to those of medieval societies and the Ancien Regime.
+The social classes of these populations were also split into three categories, in a similar way to those of medieval societies and the Ancien Régime.
 Other tripartite mottos include "Liberté, égalité, fraternite" (liberty, equality, fraternity), created during the French Revolution; "Dios, Patria y Libertad" (God, Motherland and Freedom), used in the Dominican Republic; and "Dios, patria, rey" (God, Motherland, King) which dates back to Carlism, a traditionalist, right-wing Spanish ideology.

 In addition to mottos, examples of other tripartite classifications are the Falange's categories of "natural units of political life" ("Family, town council, trade union").
 Furthermore, in the philosophy of absolute idealism, the dialectical method of Hegelian theory (thesis, antithesis, synthesis) is also composed of three parts.
 On some occasions, these three-part classifications have been linked to a "western" or "patriarchal" way of viewing the world, which contrasts with the two-part "eastern" or "matriarchal" point of view (yin and yang).

 A song written in Catalan by Joan Manuel Serrat (Temps era temps) refers to the postwar period as the "time of the ¡Una, Grande y Libre!"

 ¡Arriba España!
 (Up with Spain!)

+It was proposed by the Falangist pioneer Rafael Sánchez Mazas.

 The decision to use 'up' instead of 'long live' was justified on the basis that the term 'live' was insufficient.
 The word 'up' conveys the idea of Spanish patriots standing at attention, asserting their active willingness to improve Spain.
 It also resonated with the providential belief that all events are predetermined by God.